 In 1988, viticulturist Alan Clarke imported Cabernet Franc cuttings here from Italy.
 Planted by Robin Ransom in 1997, the grapes ripened about the same time as the rest of his Cabernet Franc, but the look of the fruit and the taste of the wine were ‘totally different’.
 So Ransom arranged DNA testing at the University of Adelaide.
 The result?
 His Cabernet Franc vines are in fact Carménère.

-Only 1 hectare of Carménère has been recorded in New Zealand, and the variety is not listed separately in New Zealand Winegrowers’ Vineyard Register Report 2013.
+Only 1 hectare of Carménère has been recorded in New Zealand, and the variety is not listed separately in New Zealand Winegrowers’ Vineyard Register Report 2016–2019.

+Pinot Noir is New Zealand’s red-wine calling card on the world stage, but our Merlots are also proving competitive.
 Interest in this most extensively cultivated red-wine grape in Bordeaux is especially strong in Hawke’s Bay.
 Everywhere in Bordeaux – the world’s greatest red-wine region – except in the Médoc and Graves districts, the internationally higher-profile Cabernet Sauvignon variety plays second fiddle to Merlot.
-The elegant, fleshy wines of Pomerol and St émilion bear delicious testimony to Merlot’s capacity to produce great, yet relatively early-maturing, reds.
+The elegant, fleshy wines of Pomerol and St Émilion bear delicious testimony to Merlot’s capacity to produce great, yet relatively early-maturing, reds.

 In New Zealand, after initial preoccupation with the more austere and slowly evolving Cabernet Sauvignon, the rich, rounded flavours and (more practically) earlier-ripening ability of Merlot are now fully appreciated.
 Poor set can be a major drawback with the older clones, reducing yields, but Merlot ripens ahead of Cabernet Sauvignon, a major asset in cooler wine regions, especially in vineyards with colder clay soils.
 Merlot grapes are typically lower in tannin and higher in sugar than Cabernet Sauvignon’s; its wines are thus silkier and a shade stronger in alcohol.